 Certain potential legal obstacles, including the requirement to obtain indemnification and for blocking, secrecy, privacy or similar requirements, that may prevent authorities from accessing data in a TR (whether on a cross-border or domestic basis) may be mitigated in a number of ways.
 It may be possible to adapt the legal framework to remove or mitigate such requirements, for authorities accessing data under their respective mandate(s).
-Another option may include allowing a TR not to impose blocking, secrecy, privacy or similar requirements, or not to require indemnification under specified conditions, where consistent with national law, to ensure relevant authorities can have direct and continuous access to the data under their mandate.
+Another option may include allowing a TR not to impose blocking, secrecy, privacy or similar requirements, or not to require indemnification under specified conditions, where consistent with national law, to ensure relevant authorities can have direct and continuous access to the data under their mandate.46

-4.2.2 Alternative methods of ensuring access to relevant data

-In instances direct access by an authority is blocked because of legal constraints on direct access, the legal framework may provide for indirect access via another authority, which will typically be a TR supervisor or another authority having direct access to the data.
-In such circumstances, indirect access may be a second-best solution to address these situations, but it should be viewed as the exception, not the norm.
+4.2.2 Alternative methods of ensuring access to relevant data may be a second best solution to address these situations, but it should be viewed as the exception, not the norm.
 If legally permitted, TR supervisors may be able to play a role in assisting requesting authorities to obtain appropriate indirect access to data in support of their mandates.